leonrinkel/lumen-sdk/README.md

 ## Initialization

+> [!IMPORTANT]
-Make sure you have a proper Zephyr development environment according to the official documentation.
+> Make sure you have a proper Zephyr development environment according to the
+> official documentation.

 ```sh
 west init -m https://git.leon.fyi/lumen-sdk --mr main lumen-workspace # or